rubygarage/nextjs6-graphql-client-tutorial/README.md

 ## Step 8 - Add jest for testing

-Add jest as development dependency
+You need to add Jest as development dependency

 ```bash
 yarn add jest -D
 ```

 Jest is a complete and ready to set-up JavaScript testing solution.
-Works out of the box for any React project.
+Works out-of-the-box for any React project.

 Add enzyme